Donald Trump’s Republican Primary Challengers Could Spell Doom For His Re-Election, Some Analysts Say

 That’s where things get tricky.
 Although it’s extremely unlikely that anyone other than Donald Trump will challenge the eventual Democrat nominee in November 2020, the fact that Trump has any challengers at all from within his own party bodes poorly for his re-election chances.
 At least, according to some analyses.

-For example, Yahoo News writer Mike Berbernes points out that, historically, incumbent presidents who have faced significant challenges from within their own party haven’t fared well in the subsequent general election.
+For example, Yahoo News writer Mike Bebernes points out that, historically, incumbent presidents who have faced significant challenges from within their own party haven’t fared well in the subsequent general election.

 “Every sitting president in recent American history who has faced a serious primary fight has ultimately lost his reelection bid.
 Gerald Ford, Jimmy Carter and George H.W.
 Bush were all defeated in the general election after defeating challengers from within their own party.”